-The three different protein modelling algorithms that we have used (Popp & Neuser, 2020), indicated similar results for the overall TECPR2 tertiary structure.
-The N-terminal domain (AA 1 to 357) containing seven WD-repeats is predicted to form a 7-bladed β -propeller fold (WD40 domain) with high similarity in all models generated.
-The central region (AA 358 to 801) could either not be modelled completely due to lack of template structures or resulted in unstructured and highly diverging models.
-The C-terminal domain (AA 802 to 1,411), containing the six TECPR-repeats annotated from UniProt, was predicted to form a double β -propeller motif in most models with good structural similarity and five to seven blades per propeller.
-Overall, this indicates a structured C-terminal WD40-domain and TECPR-repeat containing structured double β -propeller motif in the C-terminus, linked by a 444 AA long unstructured peptide (Figure 1 B and C; Figure S2).
+The three different protein modeling algorithms that we have used (Popp & Neuser, 2020) indicated similar results for the overall TECPR2 tertiary structure.
+The N-terminal domain (AA 1-357) containing seven WD-repeats is predicted to form a 7-bladed

+FIGURE 2 Exemplary Sanger sequences, RT-PCR, and CMA results for P1. (a) Chromatograms of DNA (Sanger sequencing) and RNA (RT-PCR on PAXgene stabilized blood) of P1 (down left) and his parents (up left and right). (b) Gel electrophoresis of cDNA-amplicon. (c) CMA data for individual P1 showing an unremarkable copy number of chromosome 14 (Log2Ratio top) and SNP allele peak distribution (AllelePeaks bottom) showing a 6.52 Mb run-of-homozygosity (blue) containing TECPR2 (red). cDNA, complementary DNA; CMA, chromosomal microarray; RT-PCR, reverse transcription polymerase chain reaction; SNP, single-nucleotide polymorphism β -propeller fold (WD40 domain) with high similarity in all models generated.
+The central region (AA 358-801) could either not be modeled completely due to a lack of template structures or resulted in unstructured and highly diverging models.
+The C-terminal domain (AA 802-1411), containing the six TECPR-repeats annotated from UniProt, was predicted to form a double β -propeller motif in most models with good structural similarity and five to seven blades per propeller.
+Overall, this indicates a structured C-terminal WD40-domain and TECPR-repeat containing a structured double β -propeller motif in the C-terminus, linked by a 444 AA long unstructured peptide (Figures 1b,c and S2).